 There are different types of poles available for patio umbrellas - centre pole, offset pole (commonly known as a cantilever umbrella) or wall mounted system.

 The wall mounted umbrella is designed to be attached to a wall or pillar, good for if you are short on space or have ground fixing limitations.

 The centre pole umbrella is ideal for a table area, where the one-piece pole can sit in the centre of your table, this is the most traditional patio umbrella.

-Finally we have the offset pole, or cantilever umbrella!
+Finally we have the cantilever umbrella!
 This is an elegant and practical option giving shade away from the pole, allowing ease of movement under the canopy.
 The latest umbrella on the block, they are fast becoming the most popular option.